vicente-gonzalez-ruiz/VGR/README.md

 ## Biography

-Dr. Vicente González-Ruiz is associate professor in the Informatics Department of the University of Almería.
+Vicente González-Ruiz is associate professor in the Informatics Department of the University of Almería.
 He received an M.Sc. degree in computer science from the University of Granada in 1992, and a Ph.D. degree in computer science from the University of Almería